Diary Major John Kevin Lloyd - 1942-1945 - Part 16

 if freed.
 Met Flying Officer

-Whelan of Coburg at Rosary
+Whelan of Coburg at rosary

 last night.
-Jap sentry (an R.C.)
+Jap sentry (an RC)

-made a fuss on tenko as he
+made a fuss on Tunks as he

 thought he was being called a